 - Now place the same pan(used for roasting dal) on the medium heat and add 3 tbsp oil in it.
 Let the oil gets hot.
 In the meantime take the potato(aloo), peels it and cut it into four pieces and smear it with some turmeric and salt to fry it in oil.
 Add the potatoes into the pan and stir it.
 Let it fry when the potato gets golden brown in colour, take it out off the pan.
 Keep it aside for later use.

 - Then take the cauliflower florets(fulkopi) after washed thoroughly and smear it too with some turmeric and salt.

 - Then add the cauliflowers to the pan and stir it.
 When the florets change its colour and the aroma will come out from the fried cauliflower then remove it from the pan.

-- Now heat the same pan with 2 tbsp mustard oil and first add 2 whole red chillies, 2 bay leaves, 1 tsp whole cumin seeds, and 2 green cardamoms, 3 cloves and 1-inch cinnamon stick for tempering in the hot oil.
+- Heat the same pan with 2 tbsp mustard oil and first add 2 whole red chillies, 2 bay leaves, 1 tsp whole cumin seeds, 2 green cardamoms, 3 cloves and 1-inch cinnamon stick for tempering in the hot oil.

 - When the tomatoes get nice soft then add 1 1/2 tbsp ginger paste with 2 green chilli paste to the pan.

 - Then add turmeric powder, cumin powder and chilli powder one by one to the pan.

 - Add two slit green chillies to it and saute the masala till the raw smells of masalas don’t go off.
 Then add 2-3 tbsp of water to the masalas to avoid burning of masalas.